tomanesq/helium/doc/unit-tests.md

 After configuring, they can be run with 'make check'.

-To run the heliumd tests manually, launch src/test/test_helium .
+To run the squorumd tests manually, launch src/test/test_squorum .

-To add more heliumd tests, add `BOOST_AUTO_TEST_CASE` functions to the existing .cpp files in the test/ directory or add new .cpp files that implement new BOOST_AUTO_TEST_SUITE sections.
+To add more squorumd tests, add `BOOST_AUTO_TEST_CASE` functions to the existing .cpp files in the test/ directory or add new .cpp files that implement new BOOST_AUTO_TEST_SUITE sections.

-To run the helium-qt tests manually, launch src/qt/test/helium-qt_test
+To run the squorum-qt tests manually, launch src/qt/test/squorum-qt_test

-To add more helium-qt tests, add them to the `src/qt/test/` directory and the `src/qt/test/test_main.cpp` file.
+To add more squorum-qt tests, add them to the `src/qt/test/` directory and the `src/qt/test/test_main.cpp` file.